Announcing the 2022 Holiday Caption Contest Winners!

 Christopher Minarich

-Christopher Minarich teaches Music at The Episcopal School in the City of New York City, an independent preschool on the Upper East Side, where he has the delight of teaching Music to over 200 two-to five-year olds.
+Christopher Minarich teaches Music at The Episcopal School in the City of New York, an independent preschool on the Upper East Side, where he has the delight of teaching Music to over 200 two-to five-year olds.
 He enjoys playing violin and viola in chamber groups and orchestras, including the Bloomfield Symphony Orchestra, where he is Concertmaster and Assistant Conductor.
 Christopher plays Baroque violin in a period-instrument ensemble that explores unpublished works of the 17th century.
 Besides Music, Christopher enjoys foraging mushrooms, cooking, baking, and foreign languages.

 Connect with Christopher through the ACMP Players Directory